-In October, 2006, we issued \$1,694,250 of Secured Convertible Debentures to a group of investors.
-To secure our obligations under the Secured Convertible Debentures, we granted the investors a security interest in substantially all of our assets, including a pledge of our ownership interests in our wholly-owned subsidiaries, OXIS Therapeutics, OXIS Isle of Man, and our majority-owned subsidiary, BioCheck, Inc. Bristol Investment Fund, Ltd., ("Bristol") acted as the agent for itself and three other holders of the Secured Convertible Debentures.
+In October, 2006, we issued \$1,694,250 of Secured Convertible Debentures (the "Secured Convertible Debentures") to a group of investors.
+To secure our obligations under the Secured Convertible Debentures, we granted the investors a security interest in substantially all of our assets, including a pledge of our ownership interests in our wholly-owned subsidiaries, OXIS Therapeutics, OXIS Isle of Man, and our majority-owned subsidiary, BioCheck, Inc. Bristol Investment Fund, Ltd. ("Bristol") acted as the agent for itself and three other holders of the Secured Convertible Debentures.
 As a result of this company's default under the Secured Convertible Debentures, Bristol acquired our interest in the shares of BioCheck in June, 2008.
-As of March 31, 2010, \$1,871,000 remains outstanding under the Secured Convertible Debentures.
+As of June 30, 2010, \$1,671,000 remains outstanding under the Secured Convertible Debentures.
 We have not made the required monthly redemption payments required under the Secured Convertible Debentures and, accordingly, currently are in default under the debentures.
 Penalty interest accrues on any unpaid redemption balance at an interest rate equal to the lesser of 18% per annum or the maximum rate permitted by applicable law until such amount is paid in full.
 Upon an event of default, each debenture holder had the right to accelerate the cash repayment of at least 130% of the outstanding principal amount of the debenture plus accrued but unpaid liquidated damages and interest.
 The holders of the debenture currently have the right to sell substantially all of our assets pursuant to their security interest to satisfy any such unpaid balance.

-In connection with the sale of the October 2009 Securities by the Company, the Company and Bristol entered a Standstill and Forbearance Agreement, pursuant to which Bristol agreed to refrain and forbear from exercising certain rights and remedies with respect to (i) certain convertible debentures (the "October 2006 Debentures"), issued pursuant to that certain Securities Purchase Agreement, dated October 25, 2006 and (ii) demand notes (the "Bridge Notes") issued by the Company on October 8, 2008, March 19, 2009, April 7, 2009, April 28, 2009, May 21, 2009 and June 25, 2009.
-In connection with the sale of the October 2009 Securities by the Company, the Company and Bristol have also entered into a waiver agreement (the "Waiver Agreement") pursuant to which Bristol waived certain rights with respect to the October 2006 Debentures and Bridge Notes.
+In October 2009, the Company and Bristol entered a Standstill and Forbearance Agreement, pursuant to which Bristol agreed to refrain and forbear from exercising certain rights and remedies with respect to (i) the Secured Convertible Debentures that we issued in October 2006 and (ii) demand notes issued (the "Bridge Notes") by the Company on October 8, 2008, March 19, 2009, April 7, 2009, April 28, 2009, May 21, 2009 and June 25, 2009.
+In October 2009, the Company and Bristol also entered into a waiver agreement (the "Waiver Agreement") pursuant to which Bristol waived certain rights with respect to the Secured Convertible Debentures and Bridge Notes.